Karry/memory-watcher/README.md

 ## How it works

-`memory-record` reads `/proc/<PID>/smaps` file periodically and store information about memory regions to SQLite database.
-This database may be read by custom scripts or provided tools...
+`memory-record` tool reads `/proc` files periodically and store information about system memory and memory regions of processes to SQLite database.
+Gathered recording may be analyzed manually or by provided tools...

+Used files:
+ - `/proc/meminfo` - system wide memory statistics
+ - `/proc/<PID>/statm` - process memory overview
+ - `/proc/<PID>/smaps` - details about process memory regions
+ - `/proc/<PID>/oom_adj, oom_score, oom_score_adj` - process tunables for OOM killer

 Note that Rss and Pss sizes obtained from `smaps` file may differ from Rss visible in `status`, `statm` or `getrusage` syscall.
 As explained